OPAL

 In late 2007, OPAL signed an agreement, contingent upon grant funding, to buy the Lavender Hollow apartments – 22 low-rent units in a complex of 8 buildings in Eastsound.
 OPAL ownership meant the affordability of the apartments would be preserved, and the Orcas community would continue to have access to a range of rental housing.
 OPAL received the necessary funding from a variety of sources.
 It would take three years for the complicated transfer of ownership to be completed.

-OPAL’s Most Ambitious Project: A $10 Million Investment in Affordable Housing
+A $10 Million Investment in Affordable Homeownership

 After permitting delays, construction of the first 18 houses in Wild Rose Meadow began in 2008.
 To assure quality and save on construction costs, factory stick-built houses were delivered in wall panel sections.
 The 2- and 4-bedroom houses were designed to be the most durable, low maintenance and energy efficient that OPAL had ever built.
 The new neighborhood featured rain gardens and bioswales for storm-water management and the first pervious pavement on the island.
 Local contractors were used throughout.